iamtimsmith/netlify-portfolio_v2/content/blog/2019-10-02-custom-gutenberg-blocks-with-react-and-wordpress-part-1/index.md

 ---

 As of WordPress 5.0, Gutenberg comes built-in.
 In this post, I'll give you the basics of what Gutenberg is, why it's awesome, and how to set up your environment to start creating your own custom Gutenberg blocks.
 While at least some knowledge of React will be useful, it is not totally required.

+Before getting into building custom gutenberg blocks, I think it will be helpful to know what gutenberg is.
+It may also be useful to understand the history of the editor and why WordPress added it to their core codebase.
+Without further adieu, let's get into it!

 ## What is Gutenberg?